 - Itty-bitty, teeny weeny newborn clothes used to make you spontaneously ovulate.
 Now, they make your ass widen, your boobs drop and your bladder lose control.

 Julie Kroenig Forbes graduated Magna Cum Laude from the University of Missouri School of Journalism.
 She spent the next 10 years working as a news anchor and reporter in various cities, most recently in Nashville, Tennessee.
-After a few years in Northern California, she now lives in Northern California with her husband and four kids.
+After a few years in Northern California, she now lives in New York City with her husband and four kids